 That's the standard question one burner asks another once Burning Man is over.
 The question reflects how individual the experience can be—and how hard it is to summarize.

 So how was my 2009 burn?
 Well, it pushed my buttons, kicked my ass, and was nothing short of amazing.
 I returned exhausted and inspired.
 I was most inspired by our camp, the Duckpond.

-Burning Man’s theme this year was evolution—and together with Austrian cultural entrepreneur and friend, Eric Poettshacher (see photo below!) of Shapeshifters.net, I sought to answer a question about how humans could overcome the fear of difference to reap the benefits of diversity.
+Burning Man’s theme this year was evolution—and together with Austrian cultural entrepreneur and friend, Eric Poettshacher (see photo to the right) of Shapeshifters.net, I sought to answer a question about how humans could overcome the fear of difference to reap the benefits of diversity.

 Eric and I focused on a paradox: people are afraid of those who are different—and yet embracing difference is key to evolution.
 Whether genes or culture, change comes from combining things that have never been combined before.

 To explore this question, we had planned to host a shamanic journey with an experienced shaman and participants from 12 different cultures at Burning Man.
 This proved too difficult to plan in advance across continents, so we decided to improvise on site.
-I went to Burning Man thinking we’d be lucky to get a clue toward an answer and that getting anywhere would be a struggle.
+I went to Burning Man thinking that getting anywhere would be a struggle.

 True to past experiences at Burning Man, if you’re clear about your intentions, somehow or another Burning Man responds.
 So getting an answer turned out to be easy.
 We found the answer next door, at a camp called Shaman Dome.